.edge - Network Settings

 Active Network Ports

-Each blade is equipped with 8 network interfaces: 6 media + 2 management ports.
+Each processing blade is equipped with eight network interfaces: 6 media and 2 management ports.

 Default Network Settings